How to Write a Great Meeting Invitation

 How often have you missed a meeting or been caught off guard when someone called you three hours early because of confusion about time zones?
 In this work-from-anywhere world, there is less and less certainty about peoples' physical location.
 Even if you know where someone works, they could be traveling in a different time zone.
 You can specify:

-If you regularly with people in other time zones, some calendar apps allow you to view time zones in parallel to see two or more at the same time.
+If you regularly work with people in other time zones, some calendar apps allow you to view time zones in parallel to see two or more at the same time.
 Side-by-side time zones can help avoid inadvertently scheduling something at 3 AM for yourself or the recipient.

 5. Confirmation, Confirmation, Confirmation